DEFRA/defra-ai-sdlc/prompt-library/testing/prompt-add-integration-test.md

 ## Testing Standards & Analysis Requirements
 1. **Review Testing Standards:**
-   - Refer to the standards defined in `.cursor/rules/02_testing.mdc`.
+   - Refer to the standards defined in testing cursor rules.
    - Study existing tests for established patterns and conventions.
    - Check for existing fixture and patterns that can be reused (eg. in conftest.py)